SnowBroScott/emberhold-canonical/docs/parking-lot.md

 - 🅿️ **`/setup/intent` — PARKED WITH A TRIGGER.** Finalized when Forge is *built*. **The trigger has not fired.**
 - **⚠️ Calendar import — a Gate-E thesis risk, not a backlog nicety.** **The thirteen existing accounts will never surface this — they're friends, they'll re-key.
 A cold family with a full Google Calendar will not.** Import (read-only, theirs → ours) is the cheap 80%. **Decide before Gate D.**
-- **⚠️ COPPA is sharper than the spec says.** A minor joining by code has an email, a password, and an auth row. **The shield the spec leans on doesn't cover the door.**
+- **⚠️ COPPA is sharper than the spec used to say — and the spec now says so.** A minor joining by code has an email, a password, and an auth row. **The shield the spec leaned on doesn't cover the door strangers will actually use.** Gate C.
-- **⚠️ `flock.js` analytics — know the surface before Gate C.** A tracker (self-proxied `/~api/analytics`, likely Lovable-injected) fires in the app `<head>`. **It has to be named truthfully in the Gate C privacy policy** — minors are real users. *(Decided as NOTED 2026-07-29; the work is the policy at Gate C.)*
+- **⚠️ `flock.js` analytics — know the surface before Gate C.** A tracker (self-proxied `/~api/analytics`, likely Lovable-injected) fires in the app `<head>`. **It has to be named truthfully in the Gate C privacy policy.**
-- **The service worker.** ⚠️ **Its Forge-driven priority bump is retired** — connectivity was overstated as a Forge constraint (Scott, 07-28). **And it is NOT a prerequisite for the install tutorial** (2026-07-29) — install ships on manifest + apple-tags.
-It still matters for the offline themed shell (a Gate B stranger-proofing item) and **deserves its own careful pass** — a botched offline cache is a silent-stale-content risk.
+- **The service worker.** ⚠️ Its Forge-driven priority bump is retired, **and it is NOT a prerequisite for the install tutorial.** It still matters for the offline themed shell (a Gate B stranger-proofing item) and **deserves its own careful pass** — a botched offline cache is a silent-stale-content risk.
 - **Ask Lovable what `sandbox_exec` is.** One question, not a project.
 - **Ghost successor cleanup.** **"Forgot PIN" confirm() copy.** **`decisions.md` header nit** — the prose "Status tiers" line omits SUPERSEDED.
-- **Haiku sweep (queued, read-only):** grep repo for `Feast` → swap any user-facing hit to `Hall`; grep every LOCKED decision against the codebase; retire/rebuild `avatar-review.tsx`.
+- **Haiku sweep (queued, read-only):** grep repo for `Feast` → swap any user-facing hit to `Hall`; **grep for user-facing `points` → the string law says embers**; grep every LOCKED decision against the codebase; retire/rebuild `avatar-review.tsx`.
 - **Re-forge reach across the 13.**
 - **Vault favorites → real per-profile persistence.** Build phone-first; the wall inherits it.
 - **Wall Vault empty-state — two-case branch once persistent favorites ship.**
 - **Quick Add defaults expanded on an empty board.**
 - **A cheap Dim-tier starter reward — DE-PRIORITIZED.**
 - **Wall event-pill member color.** **Wall ticker speed.** **Multi-day calendar events.** **Calendar alerts** — decide push-vs-in-app before building.
-- **Remaining polish burn-down** — Pip help discoverability · reward scarcity limits · yearly/monthly event recurrence · Lists "348 DONE" fossil counter · feed verb drift. *(Pip install tutorial removed — shipped 2026-07-29.)*
+- **Remaining polish burn-down** — Pip help discoverability · reward scarcity limits · yearly/monthly event recurrence · Lists "348 DONE" fossil counter · feed verb drift.

 ---

 ## LATER (backlog)

-### 🆕 Forge at stranger scale — what does NOT come along
+### Forge at stranger scale — what does NOT come along

-*None of this changes a line of what gets designed today.
-Filed so it isn't discovered late.*

-- **⚠️ PRESCRIBING AROUND A DECLARED INJURY IS A DIFFERENT ACT WHEN THE USER ISN'T YOUR WIFE.** For the Drapers it's two adults making a call together.
-For a stranger it's an app that heard *"my shoulder hurts"* and told them what to lift — **a liability posture, a disclaimer surface, and possibly a scope cut.** The single best feature in the 07-28 session is the one most likely to need a lawyer before it meets strangers.
-- **The equipment model is one garage with a known rack.** A commercial floor has occupied racks and shifting availability. **"What equipment do you have" stops being a settings screen.** Annoying, not structural.
-- **The connectivity clause comes back.** Retired as a *bespoke* constraint, not as a *product* one — basement racks and dead-zone commercial gyms are real. **The client engine already covers it; the LLM generation path would not.**
-- **Forge display mode is a semi-public surface.** Injury flags and body-weight numbers ambient in a room guests walk through.
-Fine in the Drapers' garage.
-- **The free/paid split reactivates** (constitutional rule 7): deterministic autoregulation, template programming, rest timing and progressive adjustment FREE; **LLM-generated programming paid**, as the sole feature with real per-user marginal cost. **Plus quota and cost-control logic that a two-person build doesn't need.**
-- **Garage hardware is cold, dusty, and humid.** Obvious in July, annoying in January.
+*Now folded into `master-spec.md` Part II.
+Kept here only as a pointer.* Injury-prescription liability posture · the commercial-gym equipment model · the returning connectivity clause · display mode as a semi-public surface · the reactivating free/paid split · cold, dusty, humid garage hardware.

 ### ⭐ SUSTAINING REVENUE (post-launch) — *named stream*

 **The frame:** the catalog is **leverage on retention succeeding**, not insurance against acquisition failing.
 A retained household becomes worth $25 + $10 + $5 instead of $25.

-**The priority rule — rank by wall-visibility.** Emberhold cosmetics live on private phones. **The wall is the sole exception.** *(07-28 note: a garage Forge screen is a second room-visible surface — it widens the wall-visibility argument if Forge ever ships to strangers.)*
+**The priority rule — rank by wall-visibility.** Emberhold cosmetics live on private phones. **The wall is the sole exception.** *(A garage Forge screen is a second room-visible surface — it widens the argument if Forge ever ships to strangers.)*

 **A sharper test than "delight vs. function": is this thing a CHOICE or a MEMORY?** Expression is choice — always free, always reversible.
 A **mark** is memory — earned through something that actually happened, and what is paid for is the *ritual of permanence*.